Braslava/travel-planner/readme.md

 2. Run `npm install` in the project folder on your local machine.

-3. Sign up for [MeaningCloud account](https://www.meaningcloud.com/developer/create-account).
-An API key will be accessible in your profile.
+3. Sign up for API keys TODO.

-4. Create a `.env` file in the root of your project and paste your API key in it like this:
+4. Create a `.env` file in the root of your project and paste your API keys in it like this:
    `API_KEY=your-api-key`

 ## Production mode